-ATSS has been implemented:
+The ATSS has been implemented:

-In 1992 the Department of Air Transport (DAT) of the RF Ministry of Transport issued the following orders and directives:
+In 1992, the Department of Air Transport (DAT) of the RF Ministry of Transport issued the following orders and directives:

-Directive № 32/и "On transition to the new scheme of audit coupons issuance and transfer from airports to airlines" as of August 10, 1992, which effected (by way of trial) “Transitional technology of traffic document issuance and delivering from airports to airlines” as from September 15, 1992.
+Directive № 32/и "On transition to new scheme of audit coupons issuance and transfer from airports to airlines" as of August 10, 1992, which effected (in a trail mode) the "Transitional Technology of Traffic Document Issuance and Transfer from Airports to Airlines" as from September 15, 1992.

-Directive № 33/и "On transition to the new scheme of traffic document issuance in agencies" as of August 10, 1992, which obligated civil aviation agencies to adopt “Rules for traffic document issuance for direct revenue settlements (transitional)” and improve the AS "Sirena-2” for Settlement System purposes in accordance with the Rules.
+Directive № 33/и "On transition to the new scheme of traffic document issuance in agencies" as of August 10, 1992, which obligated the air travel agencies to adopt "(Transitional) Rules for Traffic Document Issuance in the Context of Direct Revenue Settlements"; improve the AS "Sirena-2" and introduce these improvements in accordance with the rules for "settlement system".